TAJIKISTAN: Prisoner of conscience barred from attending only son's funeral

 Prisoner of conscience Shamil Khakimov was stopped from attending his only son's funeral in September, and has not been hospitalised for the specialised medical treatment he needs.
 This is despite multiple reminders – the most recent on 13 September – from the UN Human Rights Committee that the regime's human rights obligations require this.
 Freedom of religion and belief and other human rights of prisoners of all faiths continues to be violated.

-Prisoner of conscience Khakimov's son was the only person allowed to visit him.
+Prisoner of conscience Khakimov's son and his lawyer were the only people allowed to visit him.
 Like other prisoners, he has been denied other visitors (see below).

 "Nothing has changed," Jehovah's Witnesses noted, pointing out that even after transfer to the prison's so-called medical unit, Khakimov "he does not receive professional medical help there, and he continues to bandage his legs on his own.
 In fact a new open ulcer developed on his foot" (see below).